Furkan Sarikaya

 I am a Ph.D. candidate in Economics at Arizona State University.
 My research interests are macroeconomics, economic development, firm dynamics, and human capital formation.

-In my job market paper, I study the macroeconomics of college major choices and evaluate the aggregate effects of higher education subsidies, with a particular focus on major-specific subsidies.
+In my job market paper, I study the macroeconomics of college major choices and the aggregate effects of higher education subsidies in frictional labor markets.

 I will be on the job market in the 2024-2025 academic year.